Travelling as a vegan can be tough.

 Skip the hassle and bring your own travel sized vegan shampoo and conditioner.

-Silk Oil of Morocco has their popular Argan Intense range in convenient 100 m bottles, plus it’s completely free from sulphates, parabens and is vegan-friendly.
+Silk Oil of Morocco has their popular Argan Intense range in convenient 100 m bottles, plus it’s a vegan travel product that is completely free from sulphates and parabens.

 8. Makeup remover wipes